grapeot/codex_wide_research/wide_research_prompt_en.md

 ## Detailed Procedure
 0. **Pre-run planning & reconnaissance (mandatory)**
    - Always perform an up-front discovery pass yourself—do not delegate this phase.
 Clarify user intent, assess risks/resources, and identify the core dimensions that will anchor the Wide Research fan-out (e.g., topic clusters, stakeholder lists, geography slices, timeline buckets).
    - When public indices (tag pages, API lists, etc.) exist, cache them via minimal sandbox fetches and count entries.
-Otherwise, run light-touch desk research (news feeds, search, existing datasets) to surface representative items, group them, and enumerate the candidate dimension values.
+Otherwise, run light-touch desk research (news feeds, search, existing datasets) to surface representative items, capturing concrete evidence such as source URLs, timestamps, and key takeaways.
+   - Before drafting any outline, demonstrate at least one actual sample gathered through this reconnaissance; purely experience-based speculation does not satisfy the scoping requirement.
-   - Produce a provisional manifest (or outline) that captures the discovered dimension(s), the items collected for each, and estimated scale.
+   - Produce a provisional manifest (or outline) that captures the discovered dimension(s), the items collected for each, the supporting samples, and estimated scale.
 Highlight data gaps or uncertainties.
+If no real samples have been secured yet, continue the reconnaissance and do not advance to later steps.
    - Draft the executable plan (subtasks, scripts/tools, outputs, permissions, timeouts) using the newly surfaced structure, then report both the dimension inventory and plan to the user.
 Wait for an explicit “go/execute” before proceeding.

 1. **Initialization**